 Schoenherr is a leading full-service law firm in Central and Eastern Europe.
-Approximately 300 professionals service national and international clients from our offices in Belgrade, Bratislava, Brussels, Bucharest, Budapest, Chişinău, Istanbul, Ljubljana, Podgorica, Prague, Sofia, Vienna, Warsaw and Zagreb.
-Operating in a rapidly evolving environment, we are a dynamic and innovative firm with an effective blend of experienced lawyers and young talent.
-As one of the first international law firms to move into CEE/SEE, we have grown to be one of the largest firms in the region.
-With 14 offices and several country desks, our comprehensive coverage of the region means that we can offer solutions that perfectly fit the given industry, jurisdiction and company.
-Schoenherr is in compliance with the respective local legal standards and conduct rules in all countries; therefore, the local firm name may vary from jurisdiction to jurisdiction.
+Operating in a rapidly evolving environment, we are dynamic and innovative, with an effective blend of experienced lawyers and young talent.
+As one of the first international law firms to move into CEE/SEE, we have grown to be one of the largest in the region.
+With 15 offices and several country desks, our comprehensive geographical coverage means we can offer solutions that perfectly fit the given jurisdiction, industry and company.